Keywarn/Rolling-Ball-Game/README.md

 # Rolling Game

+Originally designed for a gamejam, has since been worked on to try and make a game which will eventually be released.
+The final result from the gamejam can be found in releases and on the gamejam branch.

 [SimpleInput by Yasirkula](https://github.com/yasirkula/UnitySimpleInput) - used for the on-screen joysticks in the mobile version.

 ## Ideas for scoring/timing